wchen777/ta-hours-anywhere/README.md

 ### Sequelize

-We want this cli globally (-g tag), so run
+we want this cli globally (-g tag), so run

 ```
 npm install -g sequelize-cli